 Activities are taking place on Brač island

-Croatia’s 1185 islands makes it one of the most indented countries in the Mediterranean and the entire world.
+Croatia’s 1185 islands makes it one of the most intented countries in the Mediterranean and the entire world.
 67 of those islands are inhabited.

 Brač Island is the third largest island in the Adriatic with an area of 395 km².

-The famous "Brač bonsai" is a tiny pine tree growing on the roof of a small church, it has remained stunted and small due to poor growing conditions, despite being a hundred years old.
+Don't be surprised when you see the famous "Brač Bonsai".
+This tiny pine tree growing on the roof of a small church has remained stunted and small due to poor growing conditions, despite being a hundred years old.
 It was declared a natural monument in 1969 and is one of only a handful of such trees in the world.

 Arrival in Postira, a small fishing village situated on the northern coastline of Brač Island, whose numerous stone houses and narrow alleys exude an authentic Dalmatian charm and architectural style.
 It is the perfect destination for soothing the body and soul.
 After you check-in at the hotel, we suggest that you explore and take a stroll through Postira on your own.